“Put your religion into practice?”

 The early church was careful that none of her members went without, but that led some Christians to leave their family members in want and neglect, assuming the burden could and should be shared by the body of Christ.
 Paul’s words are designed to rebuke that behavior.
 Family is responsible for doing what they can.
 If the need goes beyond that, the church family can step in.

-And incidently, it is entirely within the realm of responsibility for church leaders to take guilty Christians to task for irresponsible behavior.
+And incidently, it is entirely within the realm of responsibility for church leaders to take guilty Christians to task for irresponsible and neglectful behavior toward family members.